 With Shopify and Leadpages together (plus your email service provider of choice), you don’t just have an online store—you have an automated, incredibly effective ecommerce funnel.

-And if you’re not using Leadpages yet, click here to try it out with a 30-day money-back guarantee.
+And if you’re not using Leadpages yet, click here to try it out.
 We can’t wait to help your online store grow.